-4. Affected public who will be asked or required to respond, as well as a brief abstract: Primary: A party who appeals a decision of a DHS Officer to the Board of Immigration Appeals (Board).
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: A party (either the U.S. Immigration and Customs Enforcement of the Department of Homeland Security or the respondent/applicant) who appeals a decision of an Immigration Judge to the Board of Immigration Appeals (Board).
 Other: None.
-Abstract: A party affected by a decision of a DHS Officer may appeal that decision to the Board, provided that the Board has jurisdiction pursuant to 8 CFR § 1003.1(b).
-The party must complete the Form EOIR-29 and submit it to the DHS office having administrative control over the record of proceeding in order to exercise its regulatory right to appeal.
+Abstract: A party affected by a decision of an Immigration Judge may appeal that decision to the Board, provided the Board has jurisdiction pursuant to 8 CFR 1003.1(b).
+An appeal from an Immigration Judge's decision is taken by completing the Form EOIR-26 and submitting it to the Board.

-5. An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 6,569 respondents will complete the form annually with an average of 30 minutes per response for completion.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 20,141 respondents will complete the form annually with an average of thirty minutes per response.

 End Supplemental Information

 Department Clearance Officer for PRA, U.S. Department of Justice.